-Ad hoc committees may be created as desired by the chairman of the board and approved by a simple majority vote of members at any regular or special meeting of the board of directors.
-The term of an ad hoc committee shall be established by the chairman of the board at such time as the vote is taken to approve the committee.
+Ad hoc committees may be created and chartered as proposed by the chair of the board and approved by a simple majority vote of members at any regular or special meeting of the board of directors.
+The term of an ad hoc committee shall be established by the chair of the board at such time as the vote is taken to approve the committee.